 From left ro right: Petit Goave's Library; Pyepoudre community Library; New Bibliothèque Haïtienne des Pères du Saint-Esprit Library

-ALA is also raising funds for two other libraries: the Petit Goave Public Library, the Centre Culturel Pyepoudre Community Library.
-Even without buildings, the staff of these libraries have been continuing to provide services, visiting displacement camps to provide story times or handing out books in front of their demolished location.
+ALA also raised funds for two other libraries: the Petit Goave Public Library, the Centre Culturel Pyepoudre Community Library.
+Even without buildings, the staff of these libraries continued to provide services, visited displacement camps to provide story times or handing out books in front of their demolished location.

-Funds raised through ALA have helped to clear and prepare land and create designs for new facilities.
+Funds raised through ALA helped to clear, prepare land and built new facilities.
 Unfortunately, much more is needed, as the estimated cost to rebuild just the Petit Goave Public Library is $350,000.
 ALA encourages you to make tax deductible donations to help rebuild libraries in Haiti.

 Thanks to all who have contributed so far.
-Our Haitian colleagues are so very grateful for donations from individual members, library staff associations, friends groups, student chapters, Cub Scout Pack 77 of Ridgewood, NJ, and other library supporters.
+Our Haitian colleagues are so very grateful for donations from individual members, library staff associations, friends groups, student chapters, and other library supporters.

 - A group of teen volunteers, the Friends of the Mill Valley Public Library and Ms. Katie MacBride held a book sale to raise money to rebuild libraries in Haiti.
 The group's third year book sale raised $705.59.
 Thank you for your continued effort!